torvalds/linux/Documentation/arch/s390/zfcpdump.rst

 System z machines (z900 or higher) provide hardware support for creating system dumps on SCSI disks.
-The dump process is initiated by booting a dump tool, which has to create a dump of the current (probably crashed) Linux image.
-In order to not overwrite memory of the crashed Linux with data of the dump tool, the hardware saves some memory plus the register sets of the boot CPU before the dump tool is loaded.
+The dump process is initiated by booting a dump tool, which has to create a dump of the current (probably crashed) GNU/Linux image.
+In order to not overwrite memory of the crashed GNU/Linux with data of the dump tool, the hardware saves some memory plus the register sets of the boot CPU before the dump tool is loaded.
 There exists an SCLP hardware interface to obtain the saved memory afterwards.
 Currently 32 MB are saved.

-This zfcpdump implementation consists of a Linux dump kernel together with a user space dump tool, which are loaded together into the saved memory region below 32 MB. zfcpdump is installed on a SCSI disk using zipl (as contained in the s390-tools package) to make the device bootable.
-The operator of a Linux system can then trigger a SCSI dump by booting the SCSI disk, where zfcpdump resides on.
+This zfcpdump implementation consists of a GNU/Linux dump kernel together with a user space dump tool, which are loaded together into the saved memory region below 32 MB. zfcpdump is installed on a SCSI disk using zipl (as contained in the s390-tools package) to make the device bootable.
+The operator of a GNU/Linux system can then trigger a SCSI dump by booting the SCSI disk, where zfcpdump resides on.